kmrshntr/omniauth-slack/README.md

 Use the first provider to sign users in and the second to add the application to their team.

+It's worth noting that if you use the `identity.` scopes, your [Auth Hash will be slightly different](#identity-auth-hash)

 ## Auth Hash Example